binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Using Monit**

-Now just configure your Monit control file.
-You can spend a lot of time here tweaking a lot more than just your NodeJS application.
-There are loads of examples around, and the control file itself has lots of commented out examples also.
+Now configure your Monit control file.
+You can spend a lot of time here tweaking much more than just your NodeJS application.
+There are loads of examples, and the control file itself has lots of commented examples as well.
 You will find the following the most helpful:

 * [Official Monit Documentation](https://mmonit.com/monit/documentation/monit.html)
 * [Monit Man page](http://linux.die.net/man/1/monit)

-There are a few things that had me stuck for a while.
-By default Monit only sends alerts on change (dark cockpit approach), not on every cycle if the condition stays the same, unless when you set-up your:
+There are a few things that had me stuck for awhile.
+By default, Monit only sends alerts on change (dark cockpit approach), instead of on every cycle if the condition stays the same:

 {linenos=off, lang=bash}
     set alert your-email@your.domain